-Starting at the Hanging Lake trailhead just off I-70 in Glenwood Canyon, you arrive at Bridal Veil Falls and Hanging Lake after one incredibly steep mile and a half.
+Starting at the Hanging Lake trailhead in Glenwood Canyon, you arrive at the breathtaking Bridal Veil Falls and Hanging Lake after one incredibly steep mile and a half.

-The trail follows Deadhorse Creek Canyon, under a lush canopy for a nice cool summer hike.
+The trail follows Deadhorse Creek Canyon, under a lush canopy at evergreen trees for a nice cool summer hike.
 During spring the runoff, the flow increases over the Bridal Veil Falls and you can enjoy wildflowers in bloom along the way.

 During an autumn hike, you can enjoy the beautiful fall foliage, fewer crowds, and warm sunshine.

 Hanging Lake trail is even more fun in winter though!
-You get the trail mostly to yourself, slip your way to the top with spectacular icicles and then sled back down on your bottom.
+You get the trail mostly to yourself, slip your way to the top for a view of spectacular icicles on Bridal Veil Falls.
+Then hike or sled back down on your bottom.